 | Business relationship | Reactive, complaint-driven | Proactive, strategy-aligned |

 Most ANZ mid-market IT teams are closer to the left column than the right.
 That is not a criticism.
-It is a realistic description of where most teams find themselves after years of growth, tool accumulation and process debt.
+It is a realistic description of where most teams find themselves after years of growth, tool accumulation, and process debt.

 What Building a Mature ITSM Operation Actually Takes

 The teams that reach the right column in that table are not the ones with the biggest budgets or the newest tools.
 They are the ones that stopped trying to fix everything at once and started working in the right order.
-Visibility first.
-Problem management second.
-Automation third.
-Strategic capacity last.

 Frequently Asked Questions

 A mature ITSM operation has visible real-time performance data, separates incident management from problem management, uses a tiered change model, automates high-volume low-complexity requests, and has IT leadership spending meaningful time on strategic work rather than operational firefighting.
-The business sees IT as a partner, not just a support function.
+The business sees IT as a strategic partner, not just a support function.

 The industry average FCR rate sits at 69 to 71%.
 High-performing service desks exceed 80%.
 Teams using workflow automation and integrated tools achieve FCR rates of 77% or higher, according to Freshworks’ 2024 benchmark data.
-If your FCR is below 65%, that is a strong signal that your triage process, knowledge base or agent training needs attention.
+If your FCR is below 65%, that is a strong signal that your triage process, knowledge base, or agent training needs attention.